sk-classroom/asc-final-exam/exam-examples.md

    - [ ] D) There is nothing incorrect about this statement
    >Answer: C) The implication that the outcome predicted is a numerical value

-81. Consider the following description of the Seq2Seq model: "The Seq2Seq model is primarily designed for tasks that involve generating fixed-ength output sequences from fixed-ength input sequences.
+81. Consider the following description of the Seq2Seq model: "The Seq2Seq model is primarily designed for tasks that involve generating fixed-length output sequences from fixed-length input sequences.
 It uses a complex network of convolutional neural networks (CNNs) to process the sequence of words and employs a softmax function to assign each word in the output sequence a probability."
 Which part of this description is incorrect?
-   - [ ] A) The primary purpose of Seq2Seq is to generate fixed-ength output sequences from fixed-ength input sequences
+   - [ ] A) The primary purpose of Seq2Seq is to generate fixed-length output sequences from fixed-length input sequences
    - [ ] B) The use of convolutional neural networks (CNNs) in the Seq2Seq model
    - [ ] C) The employment of a softmax function to assign probabilities to each word in the output sequence
    - [ ] D) The focus on processing sequences of words